max-cotton/dotfiles/.github/README.md

 3. Apply the following manual configurations:

-    1. Replace the monitor name in ~/.config/hypr/hyprland.conf and ~/.config/hypr/hyprpaper.conf with the name outputted by `hyprctl monitors all`
+    1. Replace the monitor name in ~/.config/hypr/hyprland.conf with the name outputted by `hyprctl monitors all`

     2. Set the wallpapers with: